 - Launch Internet Explorer.

-- In the Internet Options window, select Advanced tab followed by the Reset button in the Reset Internet Explorer setting section.
+- In the Internet Options window, select the Advanced tab followed by the Reset button in the Reset Internet Explorer settings section.

 - There is going to be a confirmatory box where you will have to click on Reset again.